klervicn/klervicn-blog-resume/README.md

 You can see this project running [here](http://nayru.fr) This is my first "real" project in Javascript/HTML/CSS

+NB : This project needs refactor as I have evolved and I'm capable of producing a better code now.

 ## Stream tab
 This tab is simply hosting my twitch channel with link to my social networks